 If your income is between $50,000 and $70,000 per year, contribute both to a TFSA and RRSP.

 With an annual income greater than $50,000, you can reduce your taxes by contributing to an RRSP, but the TFSA is still a great wealth-building tool.
 For this reason you should contribute to both of these accounts, with the intention of maxing out your TFSA and secondly building up your RRSP.

 I started contributing to an RRSP when I was 25.
-My income was ~$50,000 and I found it was relatively painless to tackle both the RRSP and TFSA… mostly because my RSP contributions were mandatory through my employer (you can take a peek at my old paycheque here!).
+My income was ~$50,000 and I found it was relatively painless to tackle both the RRSP and TFSA… mostly because my RSP contributions were mandatory through my employer.
 I continued to make small contributions to my personal RRSP throughout the 2 years I worked at my old job, but my primary focus was maxing out my TFSA (and paying off my $21,000 student debt, of course!).